-15. OUTLOOK FOR 2023
+OUTLOOK FOR 2022

-Air temperatures were 2.7 °C and 3.6 °C above normal over the Gulf in December 2022 and January 2023, leading to very late first occurrence of sea ice.
-It's only because February ended with very cold temperatures for over one week (-1.6 °C anomaly over the month) that the season escaped being nearly sea ice free.
-This was the setting for the March 2023 survey, which provides an outlook for CIL conditions expected for the remainder of 2023.
-Fig. 70 shows the March 2023 surface mixed layer temperature, salinity, and thickness (at T < -1 °C and T < 0 °C), as well as the thickness and extent of the cold and saline layer that has intruded into the Gulf from the Labrador shelf.
+Air temperatures were +1.1 C above normal over the Gulf in December 2021 and near normal in January and February 2022.
+This was the setting for the March 2022 survey, which provides an outlook for CIL conditions expected for the remainder of 2022.
+Fig. 67 shows the March 2022 surface mixed layer temperature, salinity, and thickness (at T < -1 $^{\circ}$ C and T < 0 $^{\circ}$ C), as well as the thickness and extent of the cold and saline layer that has intruded into the Gulf from the Labrador shelf.

 The often observed pattern of warmer waters off the southern part of Newfoundland's West coast was present, but much of these waters had temperatures above 0 °C, which occurs only rarely.
-The predictive relation between the winter volume of water colder than -1 °C and the following summer CIL minimum temperature index (Fig. 33) forecasts a CIL index of +0.33 °C similar to that of summer 2022, which was 3rd warmest since the early 1980s.
-A new relation between the winter volume of water colder than 0 °C and the following summer CIL temperature minimum would predict a slightly cooler index of 0.21 °C.
+The predictive relation between the winter volume of water colder than -1 °C and the following summer CIL minimum temperature index (Fig. 33) forecasts a slightly above normal CIL index of -0.15 °C (+0.5 SD).
+A new relation between the winter volume of water colder than 0 °C and the following summer CIL temperature minimum would predict a warmer index of 0.10 °C (+1.2 SD), still considerably cooler than the record conditions of 2021.